drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part1/Noctua/Report_Part_1_Noctua.md

 Flickr is a good source for multimedia content because it hosts a vast collection of user-generated images and videos, searchable by tags and keywords.
 It is an online photo and video sharing platform where users can upload, organize and share their multimedia content with the world.
 The site also features social networking tools, such as groups, comments, and photo communities, to facilitate interaction among users.

 In this assignment, we will extract image from Flickr by firstly identifying the trending picture tags and from the list, choose one tag that we wanted to scrape the data.
 Aside from Flickr API, we will scrap the data using Beautiful soup library.
-The main items that will be extract are its ID, information about the camera used, and the geographical area.
+The main items that will be extract are its ID, EXIF info, and the geographical information.
 After extracting all the information needed, it will then be exported into a CSV file with the title being the tag.The web scraping process are as follows:

 1. Install Flickr API.
 ```
 pip install flickrapi
 ```

 2. Import suitable libraries.
 ```
 import requests